Last updated on February 22nd, 2024 at 05:45 pm

 When I started to hybridize daylilies, my collection increased.
 I ended up with a very large collection of hundreds of different cultivars.

-Every year there were new seedlings planted, and every year there were new seedlings blooming.
+Every year there were new daylily seedlings grown and planted, and every year there were new seedlings blooming.

 These plants added up quickly, and soon it was time to dig some up to relocate.

 These daylilies have been moved around many times, and transplanted from one location to another.

 I am forever digging up seedlings and planting them in beds to further evaluate.